 Breen said gas estimates based on energy outlook predictions by the U.S. Energy Information and Administration indicated that the saving would be more like \$54,000.
-She also said that the older vehicles have found homes elsewhere in Operations Division.
+She said the older vehicles have found homes elsewhere in Operations Division.

-The new Polaris GEM eM1400LSV will save the government thousands of dollars and significantly reduce the Canal's carbon footprint.
+The new Polaris GEM will save the government thousands of dollars and significantly reduce the Canal's carbon footprint.

 The new vehicles are the latest in a series of initiatives the Canal has undertaken in the last decade to make their project more environmentally friendly.
-Other efforts have included new, energy efficient heating system and lights and other work in the Canals' Maintenance Building, a new heating system in the maintenance shed and the Ranger Annex garage, and replacing and upgrading lighting at the Administrative Area, recreation areas, 14 miles of the Canal and new energy star windows at the Herring Run comfort station.
+Other efforts have included new, energy efficient heating system, new LED lights and other work in the Canals' Maintenance Building; a new heating system in the maintenance shed and the Ranger Annex garage; and replacing and upgrading lighting at the Administrative Area, recreation areas, 14 miles of the Canal as well as new Energy Star windows at the Herring Run comfort station.

 The Canal Team is constantly looking at ways to save money and improve the project's carbon footprint.
-According to Park Ranger Scott Barr, upcoming projects include installing new fiber optic lines, replace the Bourne Bridge lighting with LED lights, install a new HVAC System in the administration building and a possible midway solar array.
+According to Scott Barr, Environmental Resource Specialist, upcoming projects include installing new fiber optic lines, replacing the Bourne Bridge lighting with LED lights, installing a new HVAC System in the administration building and a possible midway solar array.